jiang-yuan/Learning-routing-DRO/README.md

 # Learning to Solve Routing Problems via Distributionally Robust Optimization

-A DRL method to optimize the peformance on worst-case groups for routing problems when the training set contains more at least two types of distributions.
+A DRL method to optimize the peformance on worst-case groups for routing problems when the training set contains at least two types of distributions.

 ## Paper